Shadows of Marketing – Are You Paying Attention?

 Take a quick glance around the environment you’re in once again, and notice how many forms of marketing are around you already.
 The labels on your electronics, the t-shirts that people wear, and every single commercial on television, just to name a few things.

 Trillions of dollars are spent each year on marketing by companies who are fighting for our attention.
-Notice what does catch you’re attention, and figure out why it worked on you.
+Notice what does catch your attention, and figure out why it worked on you.
 Is there a way you can incorporate the same kind of strategy or thinking process into your own work?
 It costs these companies trillions of dollars to put it out there, but it’s free for you to consume and learn from.

 There are way too many examples that I can show you, but here are a few of my favorites: